 Cleaning your vacuum hose is a vital activity that should be completed once a month.
 This can promote proper airflow and help you to vacuum your home more efficiently.
 It can also help to keep unpleasant smells at bay.

 Before flushing the inner hose, use a broom or mop handle to remove any obstructions.
 Baking soda with vinegar may be an effective sanitizer.
 A bottle cleaning brush may be useful for removing stubborn dirt.
 Then all you have to do is rinse and let it dry.

 Do you have any queries about cleaning a vacuum hose?
-We’d love to hear from you, so please leave a remark!
+I’d love to hear from you, so please leave a remark!